 Enel's SPTs are consistent with its overall sustainability strategy and demonstrate a significant improvement compared with the company's business-as-usual (BaU) scenario.
-The lack of three years of historical data on KPI 5 does not limit our ability to conduct a BaU analysis, and the SPTs indicate planned future improvements compared with the baseline.
 These improvements include the target to become net zero across all scopes of GHG emissions by 2040, the deployment of renewable capacity to have a 100% renewable fleet by 2040 and the roll out of a capital spending plan in alignment with the 2040 net-zero targets.

 Benchmarking against external references was possible for all KPIs, and Enel is considered among the top performers in its sector, except for KPI 5.
-The SPTs for KPIs related to reduction in GHG emissions are aligned with the Science-Based Targets initiative's (SBTi) 1.5°C pathway, where applicable.
-The SPTs for KPI 4 can be benchmarked against scenarios of the International Energy Agency (IEA), while the SPTs for KPI 5 are linked to EU taxonomy, which is an internationally recognized standard.
+The SPTs for KPIs related to reduction in GHG emissions are aligned with the Science-Based Targets initiative's (SBTi) 1.5°C pathway3, where applicable.
+The SPTs for KPI 4 can be benchmarked against scenarios of the International Energy Agency (IEA), while the SPTs for KPI 5 are linked to the EU taxonomy, which is an internationally recognized standard.
 The level of ambition of the SPTs is analyzed in detail in the "Contribution to sustainability" section.

-The means for achieving the SPTs have been disclosed in detail, and are considered credible and transparent, including expected exit from coal-based power generation by 2027, an increase in installed renewable capacity by 13.4 GW (including around 19% from Battery Energy Storage Systems) by 2026 and substantial divestments in conventional power generation technologies.
+The means for achieving the SPTs have been disclosed in detail, and are considered credible and transparent, which is in line with best practices in the market.
+The company's plans include an expected exit from coal-based power generation by 2027, 12.0 GW of renewable additional capacity in the 2025-27 period (including Battery Energy Storage Systems and managed capacity) and substantial divestments in conventional power generation technologies.